ngocuong0105/dendron-wiki/vault/random.Books.Trustworthy Online Controlled Experiments.md

     - total number of posts created and total number of likes/cmments these posts receive these metrics can measure the downstream impact = measure spillover by measuring the first-order impact.

+# 23. Measuring Long-Term Treatment Effects

+Experiments running for one or two weeks measure short-term effects.
+Our goal is to design experiments and measure short-term effects which can generalize to long-term effects.

+Poor generalization examples:
+- showing poor search results, would initally make users search more, but long term they might abandon the search engine
+- showing many low quality, might initially work and ahve higher CTR and revenue, but long term not

+Reasons why the treatment effect may differ between short-term and long-term:
+- user-learned effects.
+User adapt to change.
+If the search engine or the reccomendation system give bad results users may try it initially, but abandon in the long term.
+On the other hand if the new feature is useful but complex, they may need time to discover the usefulness.
+- network effects.
+Treatment effect takes time to propagate through the whole network.
+Or initial propagationg may result in good results but once it finishes it is no good anymore.
+For example 'People you may know' feature in Linkdin.
+Changing the rec algo may improve simply because you reccommend new people.
+- delayed experience and measurement.
+In Airbnb people can book in advance by several months.
+- ecosystem changes:
+    - other new features are launched
+    - seasonality
+    - competitive landscape

+One way to measure long term effect is to run the experiment for longer time, and the last delta you get is what you consider as the long term delta.

+Caveat: The longer you run the experiment the more likely you will have data leakage:
+- users may start using the feature from multiple devices
+- netwrok effect would propagate
+- treatment effect dilution

+The longer yourun the experiment the higher survivorship bias you might have.

+**Alternative methods for Long-Running Experiments**

+1. Cohort Analysis - divide data using stable ID (addressing survivorship bias and data leakage).
+You can track for each cohort the bias and leakage.

+Need to combine results from different cohorts in the end

+2. Post-Period Analysis.

+You have Control and Treatment for time $T$.
+Then you turn off the new feature for all users.

+For time $T$ to $T+1$ you check the *learning effect.* There are two types:
+- user-learning effect (say you added more ads in treatment and they are used to clicking adds.
+Then after time T users from treatment might continue clicking lots of ads)
+- system-learning effect.
+Your ML models have better parameters.

+3. Time-staggered Treatments

+The experiments so far require to wait 'enough' time before taking the long-term measurement.
+How to decide what is enough?

+Run the same treatment to two variants where one lagged, i.e. we have 2 starting times $t_{0} = t$, $t'_{0} = t+1$.

+You have effectivle A/A test where the second A is has the treatment effect 1 period less.

+When your test statistic are the same (running A/A test), i.e the p-valu is not significant, you can say that is enough.

+Assumes over time the difference between the statistics converges to 0

+4. Holdback and reverse experiment

+Runng long time and experiment might cost a lot.
+Not releasing the feautre to the control group might lead to missed opportunities.

+Thus you can consider *holdback* - i.e. leave 10% control group and 90% Treatment.
+You loose a bit of power of the test though.

+*reverse experiment*.
+Release for all the treatment and after some time reverse 10% back to Control.
+Problem is control group might be confused.